Homosexuality: the Law, Ethics & the Bible

 In the UK the Marriage (Same Sex Couples) Bill 2013 claims to ‘protect those religious organisations and their representatives who don’t wish to conduct marriages of same sex couples from successful legal challenge’.
+As of 2021, such ‘protection’ is in force for the UK Methodist Church which has voted to accept same-sex marriage.
 But, for states under EU law, such ‘protection’ could be challenged by EU Equality Directives which aim to remove discrimination.
 The European Court of Human Rights has stated [Spring 2012]:

 If same sex couples are allowed to marry, any church that refuses to offer wedding services to them will be guilty of discrimination